turquoiseowl/i18n/README.md

 4. The request contains an Accept-Language header with a language that matches (exactly or loosely) one of the application languages.

 5. The default application language is selected (see also [Per-Request Default Language Determination](#per-request-default-language-determination)).

+For i18n.UrlLocalizationScheme.Scheme2:

+1. The path component of the URL is prefixed with a language tag that matches *exactly* one of the application languages.
+E.g. "example.com/fr/account/signup".

+2. The path component of the URL is prefixed with a language tag that matches *loosely* one of the application languages (see below).

+3. The default application language is selected (see also [Per-Request Default Language Determination](#per-request-default-language-determination)).

 Where a *loose* match is made above, the URL is updated with the matched application language tag and a redirect is issued.
 E.g. "example.com/fr-CA/account/signup" -> "example.com/fr/account/signup".